 Stonehenge, Salisbury and Windsor Day Trip

-Next, we will visit the city of Salisbury, known for its cathedral, built 800 years ago and standing at 123 metres high.
-Inside, you can find the world's oldest working clock and the best-preserved copy of the Magna Carta in the chapter house, a foundational document of the English parliament.
+Next, we will visit Salisbury, known for its cathedral, built 800 years ago and standing 123 metres high.
+The cathedral houses the world's oldest working clock and the best-preserved copy of the Magna Carta in the chapter house, a foundational document for English parliamentary law.

-Finally, we'll return to central London, arriving around 6:30 pm, where we'll drop you off a few minutes' walk from Gloucester Road, near South Kensington tube station.
+Finally, we'll return to the centre of London, arriving around 6:30 pm.
+We'll drop you off a few minutes' walk from Gloucester Road, near South Kensington tube station.

 Important

 As Windsor Castle is a functioning Royal Palace, it may occasionally be closed.
-Please note that time at each location is limited due to travel duration.
+Please note that visit duration is limited due to travel time.

 Preise